Israel (State of Israel)

 Tram line No. 1 in Jerusalem is extremely useful when sightseeing the city.
 It takes you to the two archeological and historical sites you can’t miss to visit – Yad Vashem and the Old Town.
 The Western Wall is and Dome of the Rock.
 The bus stops are very well visible and there’s a map and timetable on each of them.
 Ticket machines are usually located behind tram tops.
 Single ticket is 5.90 Shekels.

-2. Western Wall in the Old town of Jerusalem.
-A place of prayer and pilgrimage sacred to the Jewish people, built 2000 years ago.
-Best time to visit is Friday night, just before beginning of Shabbat.
+Western Wall in the Old Town of Jerusalem.
+A place of prayer and pilgrimage sacred to the Jewish people built 2000 years ago.
+The best time to visit is Friday night, just before the beginning of Shabbat.

 Mount of Olives.